llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 This question seeks to explore the boundaries of fluency required to interact with and represent a Saint Lucian Kwéyòl speaker.
 This may establish if there is or is not a need for lawyers to acquire the language.

-+ *Have you ever declined to represent a client or recommended a different lawyer to address a case due to perceived language barriers?*
++ *16. Have you ever declined to represent a client or recommended a different lawyer to address a case due to perceived language barriers?*

 Yes